-The project is designed to test the effect of four timings of pruning a fruit wall mechanically compared to a winter hand pruned control.
-In addition, a further set of treatments is being imposed to compare the effect of pruning between the trees by hand during the dormant period.
+The project is designed to test the effect of four timings of pruning a fruit wall mechanically compared to a Winter Hand Pruned control.
+In addition, a further set of treatments (inter pruning) are being imposed to compare the effect of pruning between the trees by hand during the dormant period.

 The pruning timings are based upon different growth stages: pink bud, 6 new leaves, 9 new leaves and 12 new leaves (or when 50% terminal buds were present).
+Table 1 summarises the treatments imposed.